yzzupgo/MFTCG/README.md

 ## INTRODUCTION

-we propose the novice program-oriented Multi-Objective Optimization-Based Fault-Localization Oriented Test Case Generation (MFTCG) for automatically generating test inputs.
+We propose the novice program-oriented Multi-Objective Optimization-Based Fault-Localization Oriented Test Case Generation (MFTCG) for automatically generating test inputs.
 Specifically, we use multi-objective optimization algorithms to evolve the test case in terms of both fault localization and faulty code detection capability.

 ##  DIRECTORY
 ```